Title: | Fuzzy Matching For Proper Names |

 For each pair of names, calculate string distance between all combinations of tokens, and find the best overall token alignment (i.e. the alignment that minimizes the summed string distance).
 If two names being compared differ in their number of tokens, the alignment is made with respect to the smaller number of tokens.
 E.g. If comparing "Angela Dorothea Merkel" to "Merkel Angela", the token "Dorothea" would ultimately be omitted from the best alignment.

-Summarize the number of tokens in each name, the number of tokens in the best alignment, the number of aligned tokens that match (i.e. string distance less than or equal to the defined threshold), and the summed string distance of the best alignment.
+Summarize the number of tokens in each name, the number of tokens in the best alignment, the number of aligned tokens that match, and the summed string distance of the best alignment.

 x , y